Madsir/madsirstudio.github.io/README.md

 Earchestra - Sound manager and playlist creator: Create infinite playlists.
 Control all of them from any script in the scene by using Earchestra's Maestro Methods.

-All content on www.madsirstudio.com is Copyright 2019-2024 Madsir Studio.
+All content Copyright 2019-2024 Madsir Studio.